Finding The Perfect Web Designer For Hire

 As in step 2, be clear about what you want.

-The more information you can provide at this stage, the less gaps it will leave in the process.
+The more information you can provide at this stage, the fewer gaps it will leave in the process.

 I’d suggest providing the following information: